HarkjinDev/Security/Reverse/HackMe/Level15/readme.md

 }
 ```

-This level seems like level14, thre is difference of check's pointer.
+This level seems like level14, but there is the difference of check's pointer.

 ```
 [level15@ftz tmp]$ cat distance.c